abcdesktopio/docs/opsdocs/docs/common/upload_and_download_files.md

 ![download from your desktop](img/downloadfromyourdesktop.png)

-The file is downloaded by your webrowser
+The file is downloaded by your web browser

 ![download file](img/downloadedfromyourdesktop.png)

-The file is located in your local download directory
+The file is located in your `Downloads` directory

 ![download file](img/downloadedfileispresent.png)